This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 That makes it a terrific choice for those highlighting their hair for the first time.

-Using a highlighting cap is very useful for those with short and medium-length hair because foiling those can be quite tricky, especially if you’re doing your highlights on yourself.
+Using a highlighting cap is very useful for those with short and medium-length hair because foiling those can be quite tricky, especially if you’re doing your own highlights (for the first time!).

-They come as an inclusion to many highlighting kits from renowned brands, so they shouldn’t be too hard to find.
+Highlighting caps come as part of many highlighting kits from renowned brands – so they shouldn’t be too hard to find.

-The best thing about a highlighting cap is that they’re affordable.
+The best thing about highlighting caps is that they’re affordable.

 That beats paying hundreds of dollars for an appointment at a fancy salon.